“Imagine all the great writing that’s being done secretly by people who are ashamed to share it.”

 Exciting new episode today with the one-and-only Matt de la Peña!
-Matt is one of the most grounded human beings and great observers of the world, and just so happens to be the 2016 Newbery Medal-winning author of Last Stop on Market Street.
+Matt is one of the most grounded human beings and great observers of the world, and just so happens to be the 2016 Newbery Medal-winning author of Love and Last Stop on Market Street.

 Today’s episode is filled with personal stories about creative and personal growth that will inspire you.
 We discuss a whole lot about being present and living in the moment, how our experiences and honesty in our work create vibrancy, pacing ourselves to avoid writer’s block, the impact of having mentors, and so much more.

 PS.
 Did today’s episode help you in any way?
 Share it with someone who needs a boost of inspiration!

 Please leave a review about the podcast by clicking here.
 Your honest feedback helps to shape the show.
 Thank you for your time and for helping with the ranking of the show when leaving a review and rating!

 “I don’t even know what my books are about until I finish it.”

 “You will never finish a book if you don’t write the book.”